-The Club is beginning a year-long project to assist Members in incorporating a risk assessment ethos into their on board operating procedures.
+The Club’s risk assessment project continues to assist Members in incorporating a risk assessment ethos into their on board operating procedures.

 Working on board a ship often exposes seafarers to a variety of work-related accidents and incidents.
 In most cases, these may have been easily avoided had a proper risk assessment been undertaken.